Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

 ## Configure and enable the API connector

-Follow the steps outlined in [Add an API connector to a user flow](https://aka.ms/ExtIdAddAPIConnector) to configure and enable the API connector.
+Follow the steps outlined in "Add an API connector" for [guest user self-service sign-up](https://docs.microsoft.com/azure/active-directory/external-identities/self-service-sign-up-add-api-connector) or for [Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/add-api-connector) to create an API connector and enable it your user flow.
+The end result is shown below.

 ### API connector configuration